Anchor Points

 Application Type

-The first step is to define how the anchor will be used.
+Start by deciding how the anchor will be used.
 Common applications include:

 • Fall Arrest (15kN rated)